GroupGAP Farmer Training Course!

 North Shore EVP is an officially recognized USDA GroupGAP Partnership; the first in Hawai’i!
-We prepare farms for Harmonized GAP compliance, and are recruiting NOW for Cohort 3!
-Applications are available; call or email Lisa at 808-343-8196, or firstname.lastname@example.org.
-Completed applications deadline extended to May 20, 2019.
+We prepare farms for Harmonized GAP compliance, and are currently in session for Cohort 3!
+Applications are available for our next cohort, which will start early 2020; please call or email Lisa at 808-343-8196, or email@example.com, for more information.

 The course includes:

 - Instruction on Good Agricultural Practices in a class setting with other farmers or interactive online attendance options for those in remote areas or unable to travel;

 - Farm food safety assessment: we come to your farm to assist & work with you on an individual basis to create a customized Farm Food Safety Plan for your farm’s future!

 - Quality Management System manuals & guidelines for you & your employees

 - Harmonized GAP Certification through our affordable USDA GroupGAP Program

 HAWAI‘I FARMERS, you may wish to join a future cohort if: